 If we are willing to sow to the Spirit of God, to refuse to obey the impulses of our sinful nature, we will reap eternal life.
 But if we yield to the impulses of our sinful nature, then out from that nature we will reap corruption in the Day of Resurrection—even if we confess that Jesus is Lord.

 I would venture that we now are entering a dispensation of grace during which the Holy Spirit is ready to help us overcome the sinful nature.
-The promise of not being mastered by sin has always been in the sixth chapter of the Book of Romans.
+The promise of not being mastered by sin has always been in Romans chapter six.
 Yet it seems there is a special emphasis today on victory over sin.

-I think you will be amazed and pleased at the authority and power that now are available to whoever desires to be rid of this set of nasty little bondages Paul terms “the sinful nature.”
+I think you will be amazed and pleased at the authority and power that are now available to whoever desires to be rid of these nasty little bondages that Paul terms “the sinful nature.”

 The Lion of Judah has prevailed.
 The seals are being opened.
 The jubilee of release is here now.
 Make certain that you do not miss the day of your visitation.

 (“Do We Have to Sin?”, 3659-1, proofed 20230802)